gyeongmin-lee/gyeongmin-lee.github.io/content/homepage/about.md

 ## About Myself

 Hi 👋 I'm Min, a software engineer with experience in Front-end development and AWS.
 I'm passionate about using technology to address real-world issues.
-I'm currently looking for a full-time position in British Columbia.

 In my spare time, I enjoy researching front-end frameworks and how they can be used to build better user experiences.
 I also enjoy reading books on software development and personal growth.
 Some of my favourites are [The Pragmatic Programmer](https://www.goodreads.com/book/show/4099.The_Pragmatic_Programmer) and [Code: The Hidden Language of Computer Hardware and Software](https://www.goodreads.com/book/show/44882.Code).